-- The vanilla extract gives this lemonade a refreshing fragrant.
+- The vanilla extract gives this lemonade a refreshing fragrance.

 - The sugar and salt combination provides a generous balance.

-- It is especially delicious if mint is added in the glass which also further compliment the vanilla extract.
+- It is especially delicious if mint is added to the glass, further complimenting the vanilla extract.

-There’s just a handful ingredients in this Haitian lemonade recipe and it’s super easy to make.
-The full step-by-step instruction are found in the recipe card below.
+There’s just a handful of ingredients in this Haitian lemonade recipe and it’s super easy to make.
+The full step-by-step instruction is found in the recipe card below.

 - Fresh Lemon Juice: Always use freshly squeezed lemons.
 This will provide with you the freshest flavor.

-- Sugar: Alternatively, you can use honey to make it a “slightly healthy-ish”.
+- Sugar: Alternatively, you can use honey to make it “slightly healthy-ish”.

 - Salt: This helps to balance out the sugar.

 - Water: You’ll need the water to dilute the extra fresh flavor from the lemon.
-Plus, this help you make the drink in abundance.
+Plus, this helps you make the drink in abundance.